 We don’t think that soulmates exist.
 And in fact, we don’t say we are one another’s soulmates.
 We’re not soulmates!

 This might seem like a radical statement coming from two people who love one another deeply, but Nathan and I agree that we are not each other’s soulmates.
-However, that’s not the end of the story.

-I feel quite timid about writing this, because ideas like soulmates, true love, and “the one,” are very much ingrained in our society.
+Ideas like soulmates, true love, and “the one,” are very much ingrained in our society.
 But are these popular notions the only way to view love?

 But what I’m suggesting is that while there may be no “right” way to love, I do feel there are ideals that have grown so entrenched in our world as to become harmful.
 I often think that the concept of soulmates is not one that helps us really grow in love.
 What I am saying may appear radical given the commonly accepted fairy-tale type of romance our culture heralds as the epitome of love, but I think my opinions reflect a growing transformation in our collective understanding of what love is and could be.
 I think some people are beginning to find those romantic ideals claustrophobic and limiting, especially those who suffer from anxiety.

 So even if this post sits uncomfortably with many, if there are even a few people out there who find this gives them comfort and hope and a new outlook on what it means to love another person, then I’m glad to have spoken.